ovi3232/MyProject/README.md

 # MyProject
-the project is for Plant nursery management system - "Green Heaven"
+The project is about plant nursery management system - "Green Heaven"